-From April 2019, a national system of medical examiners was rolled out in England, Wales and Northern Ireland to provide much-needed support for bereaved families and to improve patient safety.
-The College is the lead medical royal college for medical examiners and continues to play a key role in the training of medical examiners and medical examiner officers, as well as working closely with the National Medical Examiner on implementation of the service.
+A national system of medical examiners was rolled out in England, Wales and Northern Ireland to provide much-needed support for bereaved families and to improve patient safety.
+The College is the lead medical royal college for medical examiners and plays a key role in the training of medical examiners and medical examiner officers, as well as working closely with the National Medical Examiner on implementation of the service.

 Over 1500 medical examiners and medical examiner officers have been trained since 2019, and the College continues to provide regular training days and continuing professional development opportunities.

 Medical examiners are employed in the NHS system by acute trusts in England, and NHS Wales Shared Services Partnership in Wales.